 - Joe McFadden, Owens Creek landowner – Joe will share stories about his family’s early settlement in the High Pass Road area, how his family uses and has used the land, and how he’s seen the Owens Creek area change over time.

 Free and open to all!

-There will be an informal meet and greet with new Executive Director, Clinton Begley, from 5:30 – 6:00 p.m. at the Monroe Library.
+There will be an informal meet and greet with new Executive Director, Clinton Begley, from 5:30 – 6:00 p.m. beforehand at the community center.
 All are welcome to come early, chat with Clinton, and enjoy some coffee and refreshments!